Credit Cards vs. Debit Cards - What's the Difference?

 PROS AND CONS OF CREDIT CARDS

 Many people use credit cards for everything from everyday purchases to major expenses.
-Credit cards can be a useful financial tool but come with unique risks.
+While there are many benefits of using credit cards, they also come with unique risks.

 PROS OF CREDIT CARDS